 sudo nano /etc/apcupsd/apcupsd.conf

 UPSNAME (give it a short meaningful name, like main or myups or office or attic or something) UPSCABLE usb UPSTYPE usb DEVICE (this is the link to the serial port if it’s a serial device, for the USB version this line must be blank.
 It is not blank in the default settings and will not work for a USB device unless present, uncommented and blank) POLLTIME 30 (this defaults to 60, I set mine to 30 don’t really know what the effect is as the data seems to change much faster than that anyway) NETSERVER on (this is important it’s how XTension will connect to it) NISIP 0.0.0.0 (this defaults to the 127.0.0.1 address meaning that it will only accept connections from the local host.
-If you want to be able to connect to it from XTension you must set it to 0.0.0.0) NISPORT 3551 (this is the default, don’t change it but remember it as you’ll have to enter it into XTension shortly)
+If you want to be able to connect to it from XTension you must set it to 0.0.0.0) NISPORT 3551 (this is the default, don’t change it, If you have to change it you can enter the port in XTension’s setup for this interface)

 Save the file, reboot the Pi and you should be connected to the UPS.
 After rebooting ssh back into the Pi and issue the command: